Krisha Hospital

 Recovery:

-• After surgery, the hand may be immobilized in a cast or splint for several weeks to protect the bone and allow healing.
+• Immobilization of the hand with a cast or splint for several weeks.

-Tendon injuries, such as tears or ruptures, often occur during sports activities that involve gripping, twisting, or sudden movements.
-Tendons are the connective tissues that attach muscles to bones, and when they are torn, it can severely limit the function of the hand or fingers.
+Tendon injuries, such as tears or ruptures, often occur during sports or sudden hand movements and can severely limit finger or hand function.

 Procedure: